Blog

 Another herbal supplement used for mood and memory, Bacopa monnieri is a plant native to wetlands across the globe.
 It may also have the name Brahmi on the label.
 This herb helps protect neurons from damage because of its antioxidant properties, potentially impacting how your brain absorbs dopamine.

-In rat studies, Bacopa had effects on mood and immune responses.
+In preclinical studies, Bacopa had effects on mood and immune responses.
 It also functions as an adaptogen, helping the body react better to stress.
-This supplement can help your body balance its serotonin and dopamine and reduce cortisol levels.
+In addition to preclinical studies that suggest that this herb may impact serotonin and dopamine in beneficial ways, a small clinical study showed that Bacopa reduced cortisol and improved mood.
 Some people use it to relax, while others use it to boost memory.

 Rhodiola rosea